All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 There are no large-scale, randomized controlled trials comparing compounded semaglutide to brand-name Wegovy head-to-head.
 This is a legitimate gap in the evidence.
 But there are several reasons to believe that properly compounded semaglutide should be effective:

-Start Free Assessment →The active ingredient is the same molecule.
+The active pharmaceutical ingredient may be selected to match the prescriber's therapeutic goal, but the compounded product is not the same FDA-approved finished drug product.
 Semaglutide is semaglutide.
 If the compounding pharmacy is using verified, pharmaceutical-grade semaglutide API and compounding it correctly, the drug should behave the same way in your body.

 Real-world clinical experience from thousands of providers prescribing compounded semaglutide shows weight loss results that are broadly consistent with what the clinical trials showed for brand-name products.
 Patients are losing 10-20%+ of their body weight, experiencing appetite suppression, and reporting the same side effect profile.